Cynthia Tse Kimberlin

-Cynthia Tse Kimberlin (born Cynthia Mei-Ling Tse in Ganado, Arizona, United States; Chinese name: 謝美玲; pinyin: Xiè Měilíng; Cantonese: Tse^{6} Mei^{5}ling^{4}) is an American ethnomusicologist.
+Cynthia Tse Kimberlin (born Cynthia Mei-Ling Tse; Chinese name: 謝美玲; pinyin: Xiè Měilíng; Cantonese: Tse^{6} Mei^{5}ling^{4}) is an American ethnomusicologist.
 She is the executive director and publisher of the Music Research Institute and MRI Press, based in Point Richmond, California.
 Her primary area of expertise is the music of Africa, in particular Ethiopia and Eritrea.

 Early life

 Kimberlin was born on the Navajo Nation, in Ganado, Apache County, Arizona and grew up in the San Francisco Bay Area of Northern California.
 Traveling to Ethiopia, she was sent to the northern province of Eritrea, where she served as a Peace Corps volunteer from 1962 to 1964 along with Charlotte Heth.
 During this time she took it upon herself to conduct ethnomusicological fieldwork, although she had not yet received training in the field.
 She recorded many types of Eritrean and Ethiopian music (including songs of the Tigray-Tigrinya people), using a borrowed Philips reel-to-reel tape recorder with 3-inch reels.
 Many of these recordings are now of historical significance, as younger Tigray-Tigrinya people are largely unfamiliar with these songs.